ueberdosis/tiptap/docs/src/docPages/api/keyboard-shortcuts.md

 # Keyboard Shortcuts
-Keyboard shortcuts may be strings like `Shift-Control-Enter`.
-Keys are based on the strings that can appear in `event.key`.
+Keyboard shortcuts may be strings like `'Shift-Control-Enter'`.
+Keys are based on the strings that can appear in `event.key`, concatenated with a `-`.
 There is a little tool called [keycode.info](https://keycode.info/), which shows the `event.key` interactively.
-Multiple keys should be concatenated with a `-`.

 Use lowercase letters to refer to letter keys (or uppercase letters if you want shift to be held).
 You may use `Space` as an alias for the <code>&nbsp;</code>.